laura-cramm/CIND-820-Big-Data-Analytics-Project/README.md

 * The F2-score is currently quite low (apprx.
 49%); measures to improve this metric will be investigated. <br>
 * This process will be repeated for both research question two and research question three.

-<b>Content of the Repository: </b>
+<b>Content of the Repository: </b> <br>
 <b>1.
 Exploratory Data Analysis folder:</b> <br>
         * Contains the EDA report (minimal version as an .html file, full version compressed as a .zip file)  <br>
         * The Python code that was used to generate the EDA report in an .ipynb file <br>
         * The codebook for the BRFSS dataset as an .html file <br>
         * Direct links to the .html files

 <b>2.
 Initial Code folder:</b>
    * The 'Initial Data Preparation' python notebook, which contains the code to clean the BRFSS dataset for analysis